PV Sensors: Principles, Applications

 Silicon is the most common material used in PV sensor.
 It is abundant, low-cost, and has well-known semiconductor properties.
 Experts can further classify silicon-based PV sensor into single-crystal, polycrystalline, and amorphous silicon sensors.

-Polycrystalline silicon PV sensors: Polycrystalline silicon is composed of many small silicon crystals.
-Polycrystalline silicon PV sensors have a lower conversion efficiency than single-crystal sensors.
+Polycrystalline silicon PV sensors are made of many small silicon crystals.
+They convert sunlight to energy less efficiently than single-crystal sensors.
 However, they are cheaper to produce.
-Large-scale solar power plants and commercial PV installations widely use them.
+These sensors are often used in large solar power plants and commercial PV setups.

-Amorphous silicon PV sensor: Amorphous silicon has a disordered atomic structure.
-Manufacturers can make these sensors cheaply and place them on flexible materials.
-This makes them good for thin-film solar cells and flexible PV modules.
+Amorphous silicon PV sensor: Amorphous silicon has a messy atomic structure.
+Manufacturers can produce these sensors at a low cost.
+They can also place them on flexible materials.
+This makes them ideal for thin-film solar cells and flexible PV modules.

 3.2 Thin – Film PV Sensors